Abstract

 With full optimisations:

-TYPO3 v14 delivers the best baseline performance of all three versions – however, the difference remains in the single-digit percentage range.
+TYPO3 v14 delivers the best baseline performance of all three versions, though the difference stays within single-digit percentages.

 V. Cross-Version Performance Comparison